-Have you ever noticed that, unlike the smooth-textured surfaces of seeds such as spinach, radish, cucumber, and squash, the seeds of beets are rough and crinkled, almost like someone just jammed a bunch of seeds together?
+Have you ever noticed that, unlike the smooth-textured surfaces of seeds such as spinach, radish, cucumber, and squash, the seeds of beets (and their cousins, Swiss chard) are rough and crinkled, almost like someone just jammed a bunch of seeds together?

-That’s because beet seeds are a bunch of seeds jammed in one seed.
+That’s because beet and chard seeds are a bunch of seeds jammed into one seed.

 To encourage better growth and produce sizable beet roots, beet seedlings have to be thinned once they reach a few inches in height.
 It isn’t an overly daunting task for the average home gardener, especially since thinnings can be used in a salad.
 But for a commercial farmer, thinning row upon row of beet seedlings clumped together is not only time-consuming, but a huge expense in labor.